 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Butter Swim Biscuits with Double the Butter
+Butter Swim Biscuits Recipe

 - 3 ½ cups flour